SecretDecks/Documentation/.github/ISSUE_TEMPLATE/secretdecks---contribution-survey.md

 ## Identity

-**This survey encourages ACO members to identify themselves as it provides a record of their contribution.**
+**This survey encourages DisCo members to identify themselves as it provides a record of their contribution.**

 However an anon ID option should be available and peer reviewed per work area.